 In 2023 the fabric is offered in a choice of 9 colors.
 These are red, orange, blue, grey, teal, royal blue, purple, black, and original green.
 If the color you want is out of stock, they will make your pack “to order” for a $15 dollar fee, which provides a nice opportunity for dialing in all of your optimizations.

 Does a bear canister fit in the ULA Catalyst?

 Absolutely.
 The BV500 fits my medium Catalyst horizontally as well as vertically, though I find the horizontal fit to be a bit snug and cumbersome for the daily grind of the trail.
 ULA states that every bear canister on the market will fit the Catalyst horizontally, with the exception of the Bearikade.

-If you’re packing a bear can horizontally, remember it’s best not place it at the absolute bottom of the pack.
+If you’re packing a bear can horizontally, remember it’s best not to place it at the absolute bottom of the pack.

 J-Strap vs S-Strap

 When going through checkout on the ULA website, you’ll see an option to select “J Straps” or “S Straps.”
 I always opted for the traditional J-shaped straps.
-They always felt comfortable enough, but after reviewing the details I begin to wonder if the S-shaped straps would work even better for me.
+They always felt comfortable enough, but after reviewing the details, I begin to wonder if the S-shaped straps would work even better for me.